Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Park Ridge South has one active public transport stop operating within its boundaries.
-This stop serves a mix of bus routes, with one route providing 201 weekly passenger trips in total.
-The accessibility of these services is limited, as residents are typically located 1450 meters away from the nearest transport stop.
+Park Ridge South has one active public transport stop operating within its boundaries, serving a mix of bus routes.
+This stop is served by one route in total, providing 201 weekly passenger trips.
+Transport accessibility is limited, with residents typically located 1450 meters from the nearest transport stop.
+Most residents commute outward due to the area's primarily residential nature.
+Cars remain the dominant mode of transportation, used by 94% of residents.
+On average, there are 2.5 vehicles per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport